Licensed Vocational Nurse (LVN) Salary

 Popular Skills for Licensed Vocational Nurse (LVN)

-Survey takers working as Licensed Vocational Nurses report using a large range of professional skills.
-Most notably, skills in Quality Improvement / QA, Hospice, Wound Care, and Geriatrics are correlated to pay that is above average, with boosts between 5 percent and 9 percent.
-Skills that seem to negatively impact pay include Family Practice and Pediatrics.
-Most people experienced in Elder Care also know Home Health/Home Care and Acute Care.
+Licensed Vocational Nurses report using a large range of skills on the job.
+Most notably, skills in Quality Improvement / QA, Hospice, Wound Care, and Geriatrics are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
+Skills that seem to negatively impact pay include Family Practice, Pediatrics, and Gynecology.
+Most people familiar with Elder Care also know Home Health/Home Care and Acute Care.

 Pay by Experience Level for Licensed Vocational Nurse (LVN)